-Knowing when it’s time to hire additional staff is a challenge we hear about a lot from the practices we work with.
-If it’s not well thought out, you could wind up paying more in payroll than you are getting in return for the PT services being delivered.
-This is especially true when you are a new practice just starting out; you cannot afford to spend more money than you make.
+Knowing when it’s time to hire additional physical therapy staff is a challenge we hear about a lot from the practices we work with.
+If it’s not well thought out, you could wind up paying more in payroll than you are getting in return for the services being delivered.
+This is especially true when you are a new startup practice just starting out; you cannot afford to spend more money than you make.
 To combat this, you need a proven hiring system that tells you when and who you should hire based on the numbers.
-You should never be guessing or hoping that your new patient numbers will sustain the new PT you just hired.
+You should never be guessing or hoping that your new patient numbers will sustain the new physical therapist you just hired.
 You should be driving those numbers and hiring based off a sequential plan of growth that you are in control of.
-This week, we’ll dive into the strategy to know when to hire the next PT that your practice can sustain that will contribute to the growth of your practice.
+This week, we’ll dive into the strategy to know when to hire the next therapist that your practice can sustain that will contribute to the growth of your practice.

 - Weekly patient visits will not only tell you if you are over-staffed but also if you are disproportionately staffed between clinical and admin.